wp-plugins/robo-gallery/readme.txt

 = How to change transparency of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 When you open color selector you can also select some transparency value there

-= How to customize gallery hover effect shutter layout? =

-In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
-In template we have implemented some build in tags which gonna help you to build in some gallery images elements into hover

 = Which tags build in shutter of gallery hover template customization? =